-- Live remote teaching for vulnerable; - EYFS video created for ITT; - · 344 safeguarding courses completed; - Staff retention and turnover rates The Academy Trust can report that the turnover of staff during the year amounted to 10%.
-This represents 4 members of staff.
-1 staff member was on a temporary contract and 3 moved to new roles for career development purposes; - Pupil attendance rates student attendance for 2020-21 was 96.47% including the period of lockdown; - Principal has continued with the work as a Diocesan Schools Consultant for the Diocese of Peterborough; and Diocesan Board of Education.
-A teacher is supporting other teachers with bespoke project; - School has retained a bronze award for Northamptonshire Targeted Mental health in Schools programme which recognises the promotion and delivery of interventions in children's mental health.
+- Retained accreditation as a National Online Safety School; - Phonic assessment results significantly higher that national average; - Weekly staff, community and Governor communication Newsletters; - Weekly worship designed and created for the whole school community; - Staff retention and turnover rates The Academy Trust can report that the turnover of staff during the year amounted to 22%.
+This represents 9 members of staff.
+1 staff member was on a temporary contract and 8 moved to new roles for career development purposes. - Pupil attendance rates student attendance for 2021-22 was 94.49%. - Principal has continued with the work as a Diocesan Schools Consultant for the Diocese of Peterborough; and Diocesan Board of Education.
+Both the Principal and the RE teacher support other teachers and schools with bespoke project work. - School has gained a silver award for Northamptonshire Targeted Mental health in Schools programme which recognises the promotion and delivery of interventions in children's mental health.